 ROB STEIN, BYLINE: Hi.
 Nice to be here.

 CHAKRABARTI: Great to have you.
 So first of all, let's talk about this notion that we are basically covered head to toe, inside and out, in microbes.
 What's going on there?

 STEIN: Yeah.
-You know, I think like a lot of people, I grow up with this pretty simple idea about things like bacteria, fungi and viruses.
+You know, I think like a lot of people, I grew up with this pretty simple idea about things like bacteria, fungi and viruses.
 It's basically that they're scary things that are swarming out there in the world and they're just waiting for their chance to invade our bodies and make us sick.
-And up until recently, approach this idea the same way, that, basically, the only good microbe was basically a dead microbe.
+And up until recently, approached this idea the same way, that, basically, the only good microbe was basically a dead microbe.

 CHAKRABARTI: Right, the whole germ theory of disease is based on that.

 STEIN: Exactly, exactly.
-And - but in more recent years, scientists have start to realize that it's not that simple.
+And - but in more recent years, scientists have started to realize that it's not that simple.
 That, yeah, there are lots of dangerous microbes out there.
 I mean, the list goes on.
 There's E. coli and staph and TB and hepatitis, you know, it's a long list.
 And they, you know, they can make us sick, and they can even kill us.
 But there's a growing realization that most of the microbes out there, especially those that are in and on our bodies, aren't bad for us.
 And, in fact, we need them.
 They're essential for our health and well-being.